Events Integration

 The amount of this product that was added to the cart, typically only one

-User adds product to a wishlist/User likes a product on the overview page
+User adds product to a wishlist/User likes a product on the category page

 When the user adds a product to their wishlist, or likes it, this is a Froomle item_interaction.
 The event should contain: